M.A. in Writing, Rhetoric, and Social Change

 Theory and Practice

 Students in this specialization join a vibrant community of scholars who research the transformative potential of writing and rhetoric and analyze the social, cultural, economic and historical forces shaping writing and rhetoric in theory and practice.
-Through analysis of and engagement with diverse contexts for writing, students create and apply methods for addressing shared social problems in classrooms and communities.
+Through engagement with diverse contexts for writing in the community, classroom, and beyond, students create and apply methods for addressing shared problems in classrooms and communities.

-Our graduates study in top tier rhetoric and composition Ph.D. programs, teach composition and rhetoric at secondary and post-secondary levels, and work for social change through careers in government, publishing, industry, and non-profit organizations.
+Our graduates work for social change in non-profit advocacy, publishing, and industry careers, study in top tier rhetoric and composition Ph.D. programs, teach composition and rhetoric at secondary and post-secondary levels, and much more.

 To find out more about the specifics of this program, take a look at these resources: